-The Ethics Director will coordinate the planning and implementation of Standard Operating Procedures.
+The Ethics Director will coordinate the planning and implementation of Standard Operating Procedures related to ethics and RRI.

 Included as SOPs are written recommendations that modify, stop, or hold in abeyance research work.

 2.6 EAB Opinions

 Subject to confidentiality agreements, the EAB may disseminate opinions and seek to motivate opinion through publishing summaries of its deliberations, opinions and recommendations.
 Where the EAB disagrees on specific issues, opinions can contain majority and minority views.